1ceit/pfwiki/Pilots/EGTT/EGKK/Briefing.md

 On first contact with Gatwick Director, aircraft should state their cleared level (or current flight level if not descending), aircraft type, ATIS information and routing.

-!!! note Example of initial contact with Gatwick
+!!! info Example of initial contact with Gatwick
     "Gatwick Director, EZY20F, descending FL50 to WIZAD, A320 information A."

 Only two RNAV STARs currently exist for Gatwick: `KUNAV1G` and `VASUX1G`.